 I've seen Amels all over the place, in the most far-flung corners of the world, and have always found owners passionate about them.
 The older boats have an old-fashioned look, a sort of Seventies or Eighties vibe, with quirky but sensible ways of doing things, such as the special fittings on the main mast and the shrouds to allow twin headsails to be set up downwind.

-The new model Amel 55, which my colleague Toby Hodges has tested for our next (May) issue is a style departure from the Santorins and Maramus and much more mainstream.
+The new model Amel 55, which Toby Hodges tested in the video below, is a style departure from the Santorins and Maramus and much more mainstream.
 But many of the hallmarks are there: the ketch rig, for example, the hard top and the transmission and propeller on the trailing edge of the keel.

-And there is the helmsman's throne in the centre cockpit, the seaworthy pilot berth and athwartships galley, push-button sail controls - and, of course, the fake teak grain moulded and painted into the decks.
+And there is the helmsman’s throne in the centre cockpit, the seaworthy pilot berth and athwartships galley, push-button sail and, of course, the fake teak grain moulded and painted into the decks.